 U.S.C.G.
 Air Station San Juan

-I started my aviation career shortly after graduating from Harwich High School (Cape Cod, MA) in 1967 by joining the U.S. Coast Guard.
+I started my aviation career by joining the U.S. Coast Guard, shortly after graduating from Harwich High School (Cape Cod, MA) in 1967.
 After months of training, I reported to my first duty station, USCG Air Station San Juan in Puerto Rico.
 After additional training I received my air crew wings and became a flight mechanic / SAR on the HU16E Albatross (goat).
 My years with the U.S.C.G. was certainly some of the great years in my life and a great start to what was to become.
 This page will share some of my photos and stories of those years.

 My first introduction to Antilles Air Boats.
 VS-44 "Excambian" was the neighbor next door.